 Description of intervention(s) / exposure

-The overall aim of this study is to evaluate the clinical and economic impact and implementation of a service model (intervention) delivered by community pharmacists in NSW and 5 pharmacies in ACT, re-supplying specific oral contraceptive pills for a specific patient cohort over a 12-month study period.
-Women must be aged between 18 to 35 years (inclusive), taking the pill for contraception purposes only, and has seen their GP/nurse practitioner for a review of their low-risk oral contraceptive pill in the last two years.
+The overall aim of this 12-month study is to evaluate the clinical and economic impact and implementation of a service model (intervention) delivered by community pharmacists in NSW and 15 pharmacies in ACT, re-supplying specific oral contraceptive (OCP).
+Women must be aged between 18 to 35 years (inclusive), taking the pill for contraception purposes only, and has seen their GP/nurse practitioner for a review of their low-risk OCP in the last two years.

-Prior to service delivery, pharmacists will be clinically prepared through a training program (either through the Australasian College of Pharmacy (ACP) or Pharmaceutical Society of Australia (PSA)) to apply best practice standard of care.
-Furthermore, study specific research training modules will be completed by pharmacists to ensure efficiency in the consultation process, patient consent, recruitment of patients, timely referral, and quality data collection.
+Pharmacist training; Prior to service delivery, pharmacists will be prepared through an approximately 6 hour online training program (either through the Australasian College of Pharmacy (ACP) or Pharmaceutical Society of Australia (PSA)).
+Study specific research training modules will also be completed to ensure efficiency in the consultation process, patient consent, recruitment of patients and quality data collection.

 The PSA training module covers "Fundamentals of contraception" and "Continuation of Oral Contraception by Community Pharmacists- NSW Focus" with the following objectives: